Dr. Michael’s Story

 Clyde’s first experience of hearing loss was the people around him complaining that the television was too loud and that the radio in his car was too loud.

-He could not believe the difference, he could now hear papers shuffling in the courts.
+He could not believe the difference.
+He could now hear papers shuffling in the courts.
 Hearing aids have impacted his life by allowing him to hear and understand what he needs to hear in the courtroom.

 Aim Audiology & Hearing are really good people and they feel like family.

-Fran’s first sign of hearing loss was through her breast cancer journey with one of the dangers of chemotherapy being hearing loss.
+Fran’s first sign of a hearing loss was through her breast cancer journey with one of the dangers of chemotherapy being hearing loss.